 Why is demand important?

-Federated must plan for future growth and design electric power lines, transformers, substations and other equipment to supply the maximum requirement of electricity by all members, whether that requirement is for 15 minutes or for months.
-Likewise, Federated's wholesale energy provider, must plan for and have available adequate generation capacity to meet member’s consumption requirements.
+Federated must plan for future growth and design its distribution system to supply the maximum requirement of electricity by all members, whether that requirement is for 15 minutes or for months.
+Likewise, Federated's energy provider must have adequate generation capacity to meet members’ requirements.
 Electric demand determines the investment that’s necessary to deliver electricity to any customer when needed.
 This investment is recovered by allocating demand costs to each member.

 The difference between demand and consumption

 Demand is how much electricity a member requires at a single moment in time.
 It is measured in kilowatts (kW).
 Consumption is how much electricity a member uses over a period of time.
 This is measured in kilowatt-hours (kWh).

 Example 1: The important distinction is that demand is an average measure of the rate of electric use, and consumption is a measure of overall electric use.

 Assume 10 lights, each using a 100-watt bulb, are turned on.
 This usage would draw or demand 1,000 watts or 1kW of electricity.
 If the member leaves the lights on for two hours, that would consume two kWhs of electricity.